 Our compassionate physical therapists can help people at any stage of life, when movement and function are threatened by ageing, injury, diseases, disorders, conditions or environmental factors.
 We will evaluate your condition and create a customized treatment program that restores function and mobility and assesses your progress.
 The most common diagnoses that can be treated with physical therapy are orthopedic conditions such as:

 - Post-operative recovery

 - Neurological conditions including stroke, traumatic brain injury, lymphedema and vestibular

-In many cases, physicial therapists can be effective in teaching patients how to manage their condition and prevent further strain.
+In many cases, physical therapists can be effective in teaching patients how to manage their condition and prevent further strain.
 This allows the patient to achieve a variety of health benefits in the long-term, as well as potentially avoid expensive surgery or long-term use of medication for pain management.

 Physical Therapy Treatment

-Our physicial therapists' focus is on providing identification, prevention, relief and rehabilitation of physical dysfunction or pain for our patients, with emphasis on movement dysfunction.
-We initate all our treatment plans with an in-depth evaluation of the patient's condition, symptoms and goals.
+Our physical therapists' focus is on providing identification, prevention, relief and rehabilitation of physical dysfunction or pain for our patients, with emphasis on movement dysfunction.
+We initiate all our treatment plans with an in-depth evaluation of the patient's condition, symptoms and goals.
 We then cultivate a customized treatment plan that will include the therapeutic application of physical agents, exercise and transfer / walking training as well as other procedures to maximize functional independence.